ashklein6/personal-site-v1/README.md

 This is an application created with React that will be deployed as my personal site at [ashleyklein.me](http://www.ashleyklein.me).
 It features animations and page-scrolling to display information in a clean and concise way.

+## Security Note
+Waiting for release of `react-scripts@3.3.1` which includes [https://github.com/facebook/create-react-app/pull/8079].
+The most recent version, 3.3.0, uses an insecure WebSocket connection that cannot be initiated from a page loaded over HTTPS.

 ## Built With

 JavaScript, Node.js, React, Material-UI